Kyriosity/read-write/README+/software/tests/asDrive/README+/TestDrive-Big_Watershed.md

 However, TDD(development), which was fine for discourses, bootcamps, and `classes`, and encouraged to start features, didn't set forth for me to design just a mediocre project, imaginary or tried.

-Tge evolutionary design wasn't the answer too
+The evolutionary design wasn't the answer too

 > The initial <mark>`OR`</mark>-question was answered first `AND` and then `XOR`.